Saturnalia was one of the most important Roman festivals.

 Ever since the end of the Roman Empire, but especially when Roman texts were rediscovered and all things Roman became fashionable again from the Renaissance onwards, people have speculated about what Saturnalia really looked like.

-Just how wild was it?
-This painting by Callet is one of the less explicit images, but while the party-goers are having a good time, it seems more in line with what it could have been like than the bacchanalian depictions by some painters then and film-makers now.
+This painting by Callet is one of the less explicit images (no naked chests or buttocks), but the party-goers are obviously having a good time.
+It seems more in line with what it could have been like than the bacchanalian depictions by some painters then and film-makers now.

 Or were the paintings and stories just a reflection of the artists’ vivid imaginations of the in their own time?